Nigeria, Four Other African Countries Control 50% of the Continent's GDP

 Five countries control half of Africa's GDP

-The IMF report highlights that these five nations alone produce half of Africa's economic output.
+The IMF report stated that these five nations alone produce half of Africa's economic output.
 At the same time, the other 48 countries collectively make up the remaining half, revealing a stark economic disparity across the continent.

 The sharp disparity between these five countries and the rest of the continent underscores the persistent challenges many African nations face in achieving economic growth and stability.